- Patients

 Types of skin cancer

-Malignant melanoma is skin cancer.
-It develops from cells called melanocytes.
-Melanocytes make melanin, which gives skin its colour.
-Melanin also protects us from ultraviolet (UV) radiation which causes sunburn.
+Melanoma is a type of skin cancer that develops from cells called melanocytes.4 Melanocytes make melanin, which gives skin its colour.
+Melanin is the skin’s way to try and protect us from ultraviolet (UV) radiation which causes sunburn.1

 Find a centre near you